adrnc/niklaschroust/site/content/_index.en.md

 Currently I attend the second grade of the Bundes Oberstufen Realgymnasium Hegelgasse 12 für Musik & Kunst in Vienna, a high school with focus on music and arts.

->"The guitar's all right John, but you'll never make a living out of it"
+>The guitar's all right John, but you'll never make a living out of it
 >>– John Lennon’s Aunt Mimi Smith